Participants hub

 identities linked to assets, vaults, smart accounts, contracts, wallets, or system actors.

-The entities table supports filters, export, and column visibility controls.
-It is sorted by recent activity by default.
+The entities table supports filters, column-display controls, and export.
+The list sorts by recent activity by default.
 If

 you do not have permission to view entities, the page shows an access-restricted state instead of the table.